A Guide to Designing and Sizing Air-Cooled Heat Exchangers

 Heat Exchanger Sizing and Geometry

 Air-cooled heat exchanger geometry is a function of the process conditions, design constraints, and ambient air conditions.
 Surface area will be calculated based on the required duty, log-mean (or average) temperature differential, and the overall heat-transfer coefficient (U-factor).
-Higher ambient air temperatures will require more surface area and larger bays to meet the same duty.
+Higher ambient air temperatures in the air-cooled heat exchanger will require more surface area and larger bays to meet the same duty.
 Plot or transportation restrictions may limit the width or size of each bay, thereby increasing the total number of bays required.

 Gathering Data